PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Introduction

 In the open-source space, there exist numerous poker libraries.
 Some specialize in providing a simulated poker environment, but their focus tends to be on heads-up (2-player) no-limit Texas Hold’em \cite{pokerholdemengine, pypokerengine}.
 However, the vast majority of these libraries concentrate purely on hand evaluation and lack the extensive game logic needed for poker game simulations \cite{deuces, treys}.

 To address this gap in the open-source space of computer poker, we developed PokerKit, a comprehensive Python library.
-It accommodates a multitude of poker variants, including but not limited to Texas Hold'em, Omaha Hold'em, seven card stud, razz, and deuce-to-seven triple draw.
+It accommodates a multitude of poker variants, including but not limited to Texas hold 'em, Omaha hold 'em, seven card stud, razz, and deuce-to-seven triple draw.
 Moreover, PokerKit provides a programmatic interface that allows users to define their own variants and customize game parameters such as betting structures, high/low-split options, antes, blinds, and straddles.

 This paper explores the development of PokerKit, delving into its features and capabilities, its rigorous testing and validation processes, and its existing and potential applications.
 Through this comprehensive examination, we aim to underscore PokerKit's unique contribution to the field of computational poker.